-- 1. It is the student's responsibility to inform the Practicum Instructor as soon as possible and prior to any absence from Practicum.
-The Practicum Instructor should inform the Faculty Liaison of any concerns regarding student absence. - 2.
+- 1. All students are expected to complete the 440 hours in Practicum.
+If the students choose the extended internship, hours should be evenly divided at approximately 220 hours each semester. - 2.
+It is the student's responsibility to inform the Practicum Instructor as soon as possible and prior to any absence from Practicum.
+The Practicum Instructor should inform the Faculty Liaison of any concerns regarding student absence. - 3.
 If a student is absent for significant period of time, there are four options: - a.
 Withdraw from Practicum, with the consent of the Faculty Liaison and the Assistant Dean for Practicum Education; - b.
 Be assigned by the ADPE to repeat the semester either in the same or a different agency. - c.
 Take an incomplete and finish the next time that Practicum semester is offered; or - d.
-Earn a failing grade in first Practicum or fail to receive credit for final Practicum. - 3.
+Earn a failing grade in first Practicum or fail to receive credit for Final Practicum. - 4.
 Holidays: Students may take all University holidays and whatever holidays are observed by the by the agency.
-Students must still meet the requisite Practicum hours.
-If the student elects to work through a holiday, such as spring break, those hours would accrue toward the required Practicum hours.
+Students must still meet requisite practicum hours.
+If the student elects to work through a holiday, such as spring break, those hours would accrue toward the required practicum hours.
 Students are encouraged to negotiate these potential days off much the same way that an employee might navigate their personal plans within the responsibilities of the agency and their position.
-Students do not accrue hours not served in Practicum, i.e., when the University is open for a holiday but the agency is not. - 4.
+Students do not accrue hours not served in Practicum, i.e., when the University is open for a holiday but the agency is not. - 5.
 Inclement weather days: Students do not accrue hours when not in Practicum and will need to make up hours missed due to inclement weather.